 Read our full The Legend of Zelda: Breath of the Wild review

 Yes, expert players can get through the Dark Souls trilogy in just a few hours.
 For those who haven’t played it before, however, the total play-through time will be closer to 50 or 75 hours.
 FromSoftware’s action-role-playing series is notorious for its difficulty, forcing players to memorize enemies’ locations and attacks in order to survive.
 This makes victory feel that much sweeter, and those who are keen to explore will find tons of hidden areas and bosses.

 Perfect for classic platformer fans and anyone interested in trying out level design, Super Mario Maker 2 contains essentially endless content because of its creation tools.
 Any player can design their own 2D Mario course and upload it to the game’s servers, where it can then be played by anyone else.
 If players are interested in making their own levels, perfecting them will take hours on end.
-Anyone just interested in playing others’ creations will find a huge number of creative and challenging courses.
+Anyone just interested in playing with others’ creations will find a huge number of creative and challenging courses.

 Read our full Super Mario Maker 2 review

 Fire Emblem: Three Houses features three branching storylines, plus a fourth included as premium DLC, and seeing all of its content will take dozens of hours.
 Even those satisfied with choosing one of the game’s titular three houses and viewing the final credits are committing more than 40 hours to the game, split between academy-based training sections and intense tactical combat.
 It’s the Fire Emblem series at its peak, with a great story and several difficulty options so players of all ages and skill levels can enjoy.

 Death Stranding isn’t a game for everyone.
 It’s extremely slow, with much of its more than 30 hours spent walking in solitude across empty caverns.
-However, that also makes it great choice for hunkering down inside, as there is no way to fast-forward through its story.
+However, that also makes it a great choice for hunkering down inside, as there is no way to fast-forward through its story.
 The mysterious science fiction tale is filled with twists from its opening moments to its final credits, and its slow tempo is a nice change compared to other brutally fast AAA games.

 Exploring the enormous map Rockstar Games created will take several hours on its own, and when factoring in all the missions and collectibles strewn throughout, Red Dead Redemption II can keep players busy for months.
 That’s before even considering the multiplayer component Red Dead Online, which is updated constantly with new content and events.

 Read our full Red Dead Redemption II review

 Tetris 99 is a unique game to jump into because it requires 98 other players to enjoy its signature mode.
 A battle royale take on Tetris, players clear lines with the same pieces they always have, but they then send those lines to other players in an attempt to knock them out.

 - The best PC games for 2024

-- The best games for 2020: 31 games you need to try
+- The best Switch games for 2024

-- The best Nintendo Switch exclusives (July 2020)
+- The best Nintendo Switch games for kids